miklevin/MikeLev.in/_posts/2023-02-06-the-ais-will-find-you-if-you-re-unique.md

 headline: "Exploring Google Photos Processing: My Journey to Automate and Archive a Month of Photos"
 description: I'm taking my Google Photos processing to the next level by creating a service to download and copy one month of photos at random.
 To do this, I'm using Python scripts, headless Linux Chrome automation, and the headlines import to generate a list of files to be archived.
 I'm also taking the Google Photos tutorial out of the practice folder and moving it to the actual gphotos repo.
 Follow my journey as I take my Google Photos processing to the next level!
 keywords: Google Photos, Python, Scripts, Automation, Headless Linux Chrome, Microsoft Playwright, File Archiving, Tutorial, Repo, Scheduling, Download, Copy, Media IDs, Week-Size Chunks, Trash
-categories: google photos, tutorial, python, automation, microsoft playwright
+categories: automation, microsoft playwright, google photos, tutorial, python
 layout: post
 ---